-This year’s graduates are entering the job market at a time of low unemployment and high demand for smart, industry-focused PR talent.
+This year’s graduates are entering the workforce at a time of low unemployment and high demand for smart, industry-focused PR talent.
 Unlike those entering the workforce on the heels of the recession, today’s PR hopefuls are likely to be welcomed by top agencies and corporations.
 They may even face multiple job offers.
 So, how to find the perfect first PR job?

 Consider a PR agency.
 There are several ways to break into PR.
 A job in the corporate communications group of a major company, a position at a nonprofit, or a PR post in a marketing or ad agency are the most common.
 But at a first job at a PR agency is likely to offer the greatest degree of mobility as well as variety.
 Most significantly, you’ll learn what you love, what you don’t, and how public relations works from A to Z. That’s a great foundation for anything that comes later.